arschles/www/content/blog/2020-05-07-athens-azure-2.md

                                              CosmosDB
 ```

-That's it.
-That's this section.
+That's pretty much this section.
 Moving right along ➡

 ## Why Kubernetes? 🤔

 I asked myself that question.
 Kubernetes is complicated.
 That's the first thing.
-The current thing I'm using is pretty reliable, but I want to play with new toys. 😉
+The current setup I'm using is pretty reliable, until it's not.
+Also, I want to play with new toys. 😉

-Oh wait, no. There is _actually_ a good reason I'm doing this.
+Oh wait, no. There's _actually_ a good reason I'm doing this.
 I need more flexibility!

-I'm running the Athens containers inside of [ACI](https://azure.microsoft.com/en-us/services/container-instances/) right now. it's a reliable service but with that comes limitations.
+I'm running the Athens containers inside of [ACI](https://azure.microsoft.com/en-us/services/container-instances/) right now.
+It's a reliable service but comes with some limitations.
 I'm pretty much stuck with running only the Athens servers in a container.
-With that limitation, I'm stuck doing some things that don't jive with running a reliable server:
+With that limitation, Athens is stuck doing some things that don't jive well with running a public, global server:

 - Using `git` to ask GitHub for a list of tags all the time
 - Relying on a `git` operation for potentially thousands of requests at one time
 - Trying to `git clone` a repo while someone is waiting for their dependency to come back

 See a pattern?
-Pro-tip: don't use `git` for the backbone of your global service
+(Pro-tip: don't use `git` as the backbone of your public server)

-Most of those things above "don't happen that often" because a lot of the stuff that people need is behind a caching proxy.
+Most of those things above "don't happen that often" because a lot of the stuff that people need is behind a caching proxy, so Athens doesn't get the requests that trigger the `git` operations.

 But when they do, the containers either run out of memory and crash, or just crash because they feel like it.
 And then I have to hope the cloud restarts them quickly. 🤞

 ## So, What Are You Gonna Do About It?